MrNick-code/CUDA_setup_guide/README.md

 `$ pip show torch`

 to check the torch version.
 So, the latest version I could find that we can run pytorch is 2.5.1.
 There is 2.6 but it didnt worked for me.
-According to [this website](https://pytorch.org/get-started/previous-versions/) , pytorch version2.5.1 has the following CUDA versions: 11.8, 12.1 and 12.4.
+According to [Pytorch website](https://pytorch.org/get-started/previous-versions/) , pytorch version2.5.1 has the following CUDA versions: 11.8, 12.1 and 12.4.
 I decided to use 12.4 but I believe any could work.

 ---